grebtsew/FloorplanToBlender3d/README.md

 <span style="color:blue">**NOTE**</span>
 : For more information about alternative ways of executing the implementation read more [here](./Docs/README.md).

+## Update Settings in Config files
+When the implementation run the first time a `system.ini` and ``default.ini` file is created.

 ## ConfigFile
 With the new update of the implementation `ConfigFiles` are added.
 These files describe information about each floorplan class instance.
 In this file model transform can be changed.
 If no config is added, default will be used.
 To generate a new default file remove or move the old one.
 Next to the default config file is the system default config file containing additional settings for the entire system.
 All configs are placed inside the `Configs` folder.